Early Maturing Girls Are ________.

 Common Mistakes or Misunderstandings

 One common misconception is that early maturing girls are emotionally and mentally prepared for the changes they're experiencing.
-In reality, their cognitive and emotional development remains age-appropriate, creating a significant gap between how they look and how they feel.
+But in reality, their cognitive and emotional development remains age-appropriate, creating a significant gap between how they look and how they feel.
 Another misunderstanding is that early maturation is always problematic or pathological.
-While it can present challenges, many girls navigate early puberty successfully with proper support.
+While it can present challenges, many girls work through early puberty successfully with proper support.

 Parents and educators sometimes make the mistake of treating early maturing girls as if they are more mature than their chronological age suggests.
 This can lead to inappropriate expectations and pressures.
 Additionally, there's a tendency to view early maturation solely as a physical phenomenon, when in fact it has profound psychological and social dimensions that require attention and support.